What Is the Ivy League?

 • The Ivy League comprises eight of the most renowned private universities in the U.S.

-• Originally an athletic conference, “Ivy League” now signifies prestige and selectivity.
+• Originally an athletic conference, the term “Ivy League” now signifies prestige and selectivity.

-• All Ivy League schools are highly competitive, admitting fewer than 1 in 10 applicants.
+• All Ivy League schools are highly competitive, with acceptance rates of less than 10%.

-• Though expensive, Ivy League colleges often provide generous financial aid packages.
+• Though expensive, Ivy League schools often provide generous financial aid packages.

 What Are the Ivy League Schools?

-The Ivy League is made up of eight private schools, all of which are based in the Northeast:
+The Ivy League is made up of eight private schools in the Northeast:

 • Brown University